COVID-19 Testing Now Available at Androscoggin Valley Hospital, Upper Connecticut Valley Hospital, and Weeks Medical Center by Appointment Only

 Effective immediately, anyone seeking a COVID-19 test can now request one by appointment only at these new testing sites.
 You can be tested at any site that is convenient for you.

-To schedule a COVID-19 testing appointment, please call the number listed for your choice of hospital:
+To schedule a COVID-19 testing appointment, please call the number listed for your choice of location:

 Weeks Medical Center